isaacSennerholt/sudelity/README.md

 ### Moral Calibration Through Attunement

 Where many ethical systems emphasize moral reasoning or abstract values, Sudelism promotes real-time, embodied discernment.
-Ethical clarity is not achieved through logic or decree, but through fine-tuned awareness of context and consequences in the present moment.
+Ethical clarity isn’t achieved through logic or decree, but through fine-tuned awareness of context and consequences in the present moment.

 Rather than asking, "What is the right thing to do?"
 Sudelism asks, "What kind of shift has my presence caused in this space, and what does that require of me now?"